 Book 4: Life and death

-This module book explores four related questions about the value of life and the significance of death.
+You'll explore four questions about the value of life and the significance of death.
 People sometimes say that life is sacred – but how should we understand this claim?
 Is death bad for the person who dies, or only for the people who are left behind?
 Is it good to be born?
 Can we make any sense of the idea that a life might (or might not) be meaningful?

 You will learn

-In addition to investigating the philosophical questions described above, you will develop the reasoning and other abilities you will need to engage with these questions yourself.
-You will learn how to understand the structure of complex debates, to present an argument both through essays and through a short presentation, and to engage with controversial issues in a reasoned way.
-You will also develop the skills needed for independent study and reflection.
+In addition to investigating the philosophical questions described above, you will develop the reasoning and other abilities needed to engage with these questions yourself.
+You'll learn how to understand the structure of complex debates, to present an argument both through essays and through a short presentation, and to engage with controversial issues in a reasoned way.
+You'll also develop the skills needed for independent study and reflection.
 These abilities are highly valued by employers looking for staff able to approach complex and perplexing situations and to offer clear and sound arguments in response.